Resources

 Following are the ways in which Paralysis patients can improve their quality of life.

 • Manual wheelchairs: Patients can obtain various helpful mobility aids because of advancements in medical technology.
-Patients can use mobility aids like a manual wheelchair for short-distance commuting, for instance, if they have partial Paralysis of the lower body but complete function in the upper body.
+Patients can use mobility aids like a manual wheelchair for short-distance commuting, for instance, if they have partial paralysis of the lower body but complete function in the upper body.

-• Electric wheelchairs: People with weaker upper body muscles and partial Paralysis in the bottom part of their body can use an electric wheelchair.
+• Electric wheelchairs: People with weaker upper body muscles and partial paralysis in the bottom part of their body can use an electric wheelchair.

 • Modified vehicles: Vehicles can be properly equipped to meet the requirements of those with special needs.
 They can replace the accelerator and brake pedals with levers in this situation.
 Additionally, the steering wheel can be modified and used such that wrists, rather than fingers or hands, can operate it.